 Today has been a tough day.

-Not because of anything Matilda did.
+Not because of anything MM did.
 She's a bit unsettled because of teething but not so much that I would normally have commented on it (except to Steve.
 In minute detail.
 I would also have emailed illustrative photos to his work address throughout the day.
 But I do that on good days, too).